H - The Guru Granth Sahib Dictionary | Glossary

 Etymology : Old Panjabi - hor/horu/hori; Lahndi - hor; Prakrit - avar; Pali/Sanskrit - apar (अपर् - other).

-Grammar : pronoun, nominative case; third person, masculine, singular.
+Grammar : pronoun, nominative case; third person, masculine, plural.

 hot